yashikajotwani12/openwisp-controller/README.rst

 ~~~~~~~~~~~~~~

 This app allows OpenWISP Controller to use different protocols to reach network devices.
-Currently, the default connnection protocols are

-and SSH, but the protocol
+Currently, the default connnection protocols are SSH and SNMP, but the protocol
-mechanism is extensible and custom protocols can be implemented as well.
+mechanism is extensible and more protocols can be implemented if needed.

 SSH
 ^^^